Why does the Redskins' rumored interest in Cam Newton make sense?

 A meeting of Cam Newton and Ron Rivera with the Redskins?
-That can't be ruled out, considering the rumor fueled by a Wednesday report by ESPN's Josina Anderson that the Washington Brass, which includes longtime Newton Panthers coach, have discussed the idea and are in "wait and see mode."
+Now that the Panthers have decided to release Newtoh, that can't be ruled out, considering the rumor fueled by a report last week by ESPN's Josina Anderson that the Washington Brass, which includes Newton Panthers' old coach, have discussed the idea and they are in "wait and see mode,quot;.

-Although the current level of interest is slight, according to Anderson, it has the potential to heat up.
+Although the previous level of interest was slight, according to Anderson, it had potential to warm up.

 Regarding Washington as a potential destination for Cam Newton, I was told that the team discussed it, the talks did not reach the final level of interest at this time, more of a "wait and see,quot; right now looking at the stock market.
 Newton. #Skin I also like their young boys, by source.